Mid-Market Manufacturing ERP Software Selection Guide 2026

 U – unknown now

-That gives you a measurable “fit versus risk” signal before you ever get to demos.
+That gives you a measurable fit versus risk signal before you ever get to demos.

-3. Use scripted demos with your jobs, items, and headaches
+Use scripted demos with your jobs, items, and headaches

-Actual BOMs (with rework and scrap scenarios)
+Actual BOMs, including rework and scrap

-Real quality issues you’ve had in the last 6–12 months
+Real quality events from last 6–12 months

 If you want a deeper dive on how we structure this, the ERP Software Selection page walks through RFPs, scripted demos, and weighted scorecards in more detail.

-Here are the pitfalls we always test:
+Here are the areas we always stress test:

 Labor reporting